Pasadena Spousal Support Lawyers

-Depending on the specific circumstances of your divorce, you may be asked to pay spousal support (sometimes called alimony) to your former spouse, or you may be entitled to collect spousal support from your spouse.
-Call Pasadena divorce lawyers at Gille Kaye Law Group, PC for assistance with this and other issues in your dissolution of marriage.
+Depending on your divorce's specific circumstances, you may be asked to pay spousal support (also known as alimony) to your former spouse.
+In other cases, you may be entitled to collect spousal support from your spouse.
+Call our Pasadena divorce lawyers for assistance with this and other issues in your dissolution of marriage.

 Some of the benefits of working with Gille Kaye Law Group, PC include:

-- You can work with a Certified Family Law Specialist or other experienced attorney
+- You can work with a Certified Family Law Specialist or another experienced attorney.

 With decades of combined legal experience, the legal team at Gille Kaye Law Group, PC knows what it takes to seek a favorable resolution to your spousal support issues.

-When Will Spousal Support Be Awarded in a Divorce?
+When Is Spousal Support Awarded in a Divorce?

-One spouse may be ordered to pay spousal support in a California divorce if the court determines that the other, lower-earning spouse requires financial support – either during or after the divorce.
-The purpose of this payment is to ensure that both spouses are able to maintain some semblance of the lifestyle that was established over the course of the marriage, even if it is only temporary.
-It is common for both spouses to have fewer financial resources after their separation starts, largely because two homes are more costly than one, but spousal support may be ordered to ensure that neither spouse suffers an unfair reduction in lifestyle after the divorce.
+One spouse may be ordered to pay spousal support in a divorce if the court determines that the other, lower-earning spouse requires financial support—either during or after the divorce.
+The purpose is to ensure both spouses can maintain some the lifestyle established during the marriage, even if only temporarily.
+It is common for both spouses to have fewer financial resources after separation, mainly because two homes are more costly than one.
+Spousal support may be ordered to ensure that neither spouse suffers an unfair reduction in lifestyle after the divorce.

 How Is Spousal Support Calculated in California?

-In California, a family law judge will take a number of factors into consideration when making a decision about whether or not to award spousal support in a divorce – and, if so, in what amount.
+In California, a family law judge will consider many factors when deciding whether or not to award spousal support in a divorce—and, if so, in what amount.
 This will vary from case to case, depending on each couple's unique financial needs.